Skip to content

 response_body_idle_timeout u64 60 Maximum idle time between response body reads/writes

-request_total_timeout u64 0 Maximum time from request start to upstream response headers (0 disables)
+request_total_timeout u64 0 Maximum total time from request start until the response has been fully forwarded (0 disables)

 client_keepalive_idle_timeout u64 30 Idle time before closing an idle client keep-alive connection